SahilTChaudhary/Prosthetic-Arm/README.md

 # CONCLUSION

-Topology Optimization was successfully used to reduce the material cost of the arm.
+Topology Optimization was successfully used to reduce the material cost of the arm by 30%.
 However, considering that the arm has been 3-D Printed using ABS, it is relatively weak, and can only be utilized for manipulating light objects like soda cans, stationery etc. Strength can be improved by either changing the material, or changing the manufacturing method, both of which will increase cost.